AnaVizcaya/AnaVizcaya.github.io/_pages/research.md

 author_profile: true
 ---

+# Research done during my PhD

-I am currently working in two experiments: the KATRIN Experiment and the TRIMS experiment.
+While in graduate school I was a collaborator in two experiments: the KATRIN Experiment and the TRIMS experiment.
 Below I give a quick overview of each experiment and of my research in each.

 ## The KATRIN Experiment